gan-police/frequency-forensics/README.md

 </p>

-This is the supplementary source code for our paper [Wavelet-Packet Powered Deepfake Image Detection](https://arxiv.org/abs/2106.09369), which is currently under review.
+This is the supplementary source code for our paper Wavelet-Packets for Deepfake Image Analysis and Detection, which is currently under review.

 ![packet plot](./img/packet_visualization2.png)